UmarSidiki/whatsapp-automation/README.md

 - If QR codes stop refreshing, delete the `.wwebjs_auth` folder for the affected code and restart the service.
 - Gemini API errors will be logged with HTTP status.
 Verify API key, model name, and rate limits.
 - Use `LOG_LEVEL=debug` for verbose output during incident response.

+## Contributing

+We welcome contributions!
+Please follow these guidelines:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+### Development Setup

+- Run `npm run lint` before committing to ensure code quality
+- Use `npm run dev` for development with auto-reload
+- Test your changes thoroughly before submitting

+### Code Style

+- Follow the existing TypeScript/JavaScript style
+- Use ESLint configuration for consistency
+- Write clear, descriptive commit messages

+## License

+This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.